ishankaul1/nanoGPT/README.md

   - [ ] Sample generation at checkpoints (qualitative eval — does it look like Shakespeare?)
   - [ ] Perplexity metrics
   - [ ] Token/sec throughput (you'll care about this when experimenting)
-  - [ ] All checkpoints must make it out into RunPod (if not already done)
 - [ ] Full retrain on OpenWebText using GPU
 - [ ] Try distributed / faster runs
 ---